Assistance for Victims of Human Trafficking

 Help for Victims of Human Trafficking

 If you are a victim of human trafficking, you are eligible for services in New York State that will assist with shelter, food, medical care, protection and legal assistance.
-If you are a victim of human trafficking and an immigrant, you are eligible to such services as well as help from the federal government with adjusting your immigration status.
-If you are a US Citizen, or a child of one, you may be eligible for Public Assistance Benefits.
+If you are a victim of human trafficking and an immigrant, you are eligible for services as well as help from the federal government with adjusting your immigration status.
+If you are a US Citizen, or a child of one, you may be eligible for Public Assistance Benefits and can connect with a Human Trafficking Liaison.

 If you are experiencing an emergency, please contact your local police department or dial 911.